 2% Physical Environment

 a.
 Maintain the physical environment in a safe manner so it is conducive to the children's growth and development.
-Qualifications Required:
+Qualifications Required: Associate's degree in Early Childhood Education

-Wisconsin Early Model Learning Standards Training.
+Wisconsin Early Model Learning Standards Training

-Experience supervising of staff.
+Experience supervising staff

-The Pyramid model training.
+The pyramid model training

 Applicants must submit the following documents using the online application: